shaunybee/spring-data-couchbase/README.md

 # Spring Data Couchbase

+This fork is just for testing out the capabilities of circleci vs travis ci I wont change any code per se - just needed  a hello world with sufficient complexity in java to test with.

+---
 The primary goal of the [Spring Data](http://www.springsource.org/spring-data) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.